-- (2) The form of the investment structure used to issue the Convertible Notes and Units to the Investors involves a number of financial arrangements which together form a "wider" financial arrangement.
-These financial arrangements include: - (i) the Units in the Unit Trust; - (ii) the Convertible Notes issued by the Issuer; - (iii) the loan of the proceeds received by the Issuer from the issue of the Convertible Notes to the Unit Trust. - (3) These financial arrangements can be analysed in the following way. - (a) The Units in the Unit Trust are deemed to be shares by section HE 1(b) of the Income Tax Act 1994.
-Section OB 1 of the Act therefore classifies the Units as excepted financial arrangements. - (b) The Convertible Notes have a debt and equity component.
+- (3) The form of the investment structure used to issue the Convertible Notes and Units to the Investors involves a number of financial arrangements which together form a "wider" financial arrangement.
+These financial arrangements include: - (i) the Units in the Unit Trust;

+- (ii) the Convertible Notes issued by the Issuer; - (iii) the loan of the proceeds received by the Issuer from the issue of the Convertible Notes to the Unit Trust.

+The Units and Convertible Notes held by individual Investors constitute wider financial arrangements in their own right, which form part of the overall wider financial arrangement.

+- (4) These financial arrangements can be analysed in the following way. - (a) The Units in the Unit Trust are deemed to be shares by section HE 1(b) of the Income Tax Act 1994.
+Section EH 14 of the Act therefore classifies the Units as excepted financial arrangements. - (b) The Convertible Notes have a debt and equity component.
 The debt component is the loan to the company with repayment being made in cash or units.
-The equity component is the option to convert repayment to Units in the Unit Trust and is also an excepted financial arrangement under section OB 1.

-(4) In relation to the Convertible Notes, the coupon interest payments made by the Issuer to the Investors in respect of the Convertible Notes are below a "market" interest rate, but are nevertheless income or expenditure subject to the Qualified Accruals Rules.
+The equity component is the option to convert repayment to Units in the Unit Trust and is also an excepted financial arrangement under section EH 14. - (5) In relation to the Convertible Notes, the coupon interest payments made by the Issuer to the Investors in respect of the Convertible Notes are below a "market" interest rate, but are nevertheless income or expenditure subject to the Qualified Accruals Rules.